sebastianneubert/career/README.md

 1. cypress as test runner
 1. cypress-each as cypress plugin
 1. using cypress-testing-library as cypress plugin to select by roles
-1. using github-actions to trigger test runs in github
+1. using github-actions to trigger test runs in github, ignoring README changes